Success of Birth Injury Lawsuits Against State Agencies Depend on Governmental Immunity Laws

 Maryland law differs from Ohio and Texas in several important ways.
 The MTCA generally waives immunity for tort actions against the state or its political subdivisions, such as cities and counties, but it establishes numerous exceptions and caps damages at $200,000 per claimant and occurrence.
 It also specifically excludes damages for injuries resulting from incidents in which state personnel acted with “malice or gross negligence.”

-The birth injury attorneys at Wais, Vogelstein, Forman & Offutt have between them more than 100 years of experience pursuing claims for injuries caused by the negligence of doctors and other medical professionals in Maryland and Washington, D.C.
-To schedule a free and confidential consultation with a knowledgeable advocate, please contact us today online, at (410) 998-3600..
+The birth injury attorneys at Wais, Vogelstein, Forman, Koch & Norman have between them more than 100 over 200over 200 years of combined experience pursuing claims for injuries caused by the negligence of doctors and other medical professionals in Maryland and Washington, D.C.
+To schedule a free and confidential consultation with a knowledgeable advocate, please contact us today online, at (410) 998-3600.